nfroidure/whook/packages/whook/ARCHITECTURE.md

 ### 5.4.
 Constants

-First of all the autoloader looks for constants in the previously loaded `CONFIGS` configurations hash.
+First of all the autoloader looks for constants in the previously loaded `APP_CONFIG` configurations hash.

 [See in context](./src/services/_autoload.ts#L203-L206)